dungxtd/cardano-k8s/README.md

 ### Autoscaling strategy

-Only the Cardano Node is autoscaled:

-- It's deployed as a Deployment instead of StatefulSet, to support HPA
-- I use it as stateless resource
+Both Cardano Node and DB Sync use VPA (Vertical Pod Autoscaler):

+- Cardano Node is deployed as a StatefulSet with persistent storage and VPA for automatic resource scaling
-- Each pod starts quickly using a Mithril snapshot
+- Each pod uses persistent volumes for the node database with Mithril snapshot for fast initial sync
-- Storage uses `emptyDir` or a shared volume for caching snapshots
+- VPA automatically adjusts CPU and memory requests/limits based on actual usage

-Cardano DB Sync and Postgres are not autoscaled:
+Cardano DB Sync also uses VPA:

 - DB Sync writes to the database and must run as a single instance
+- VPA monitors resource usage and automatically adjusts container resources
 - Postgres just have only one writer, can scale read-only externally but i dont think what you want that :>

 I think Cardano Node can scale by using solutions like Hydra - a fast and lightweight layer to connect with applications that support payments and similar use cases.
 That's all i researched when building this with no blockchain experience at the start .